cristobalgrau/free-genai-bootcamp-2025/sentence-constructor/claude/Readme.md

 Claude 3.5 Sonnet (free tier)

-Since the free tier has limitations on handling large amounts of information in a single call, I’ve created the following prompt to allow Claude to process the information in separate parts and execute the instructions only after receiving all inputs:
+Since the free tier has limitations on handling large amounts of information in a single call, I’ve created the following Multifile Management Prompt to allow Claude to process the information in separate parts and execute the instructions only after receiving all inputs.

+**Multifile management Prompt**

 ```
 I will provide you with 4 prompts, you have to wait until the last one to execute the instructions.
 You will ask me for the 4 prompts in this order: Instructions, Examples, Sentence Structure Examples, and User Input.